SuperCom Ltd (SPCB) Shares Rise Despite Market Challenges - News Heater

 Sponsored

-The average price estimated by analysts for SPCB is $1.50, which is $1.12 above than the current price.
-The public float for SPCB is 8.58M, and at present, short sellers hold a 6.29% of that float.
-The average trading volume of SPCB on November 23, 2023 was 5.14M shares.
+The average price predicted by analysts for SPCB is $1.50, which is $1.12 above the current price.
+The public float for SPCB is 8.58M and currently, short sellers hold a 6.29% ratio of that float.
+The average trading volume of SPCB on November 24, 2023 was 5.14M shares.

 SPCB’s Market Performance